EDI (Electronic Data Interchange)

-Direct EDI, sometimes referred as point-to-point EDI, establishes a single connection between two business partners.
-In this approach, a business would connect with each of their business partners individually.
+Direct EDI, sometimes referred to as point-to-point EDI, establishes a single connection between two business partners.
+In this approach, a business would connect with each of its business partners individually.
 Typically large corporations that have business partners with whom they exchange a high volume of EDI documents will choose this method.

 While Direct EDI provides more control for each business, it can become very complex quickly.
 Different EDI trading partners often use separate EDI protocols which means you need to support each available option.

-With the direct connection model, you will need to purchase a software package that enables you to use all the agreed upon protocols, such as
+With the direct connection model, you will need to purchase a software package that enables you to use all the agreed-upon protocols, such as

 5. EDI via AS2 (Applicability Statement 2)

 AS2 stands for Applicability Statement 2.
-Easily described as a business to business connection in a point-to-point manner via the web.
+Easily described as a business-to-business connection in a point-to-point manner via the web.
 AS2 is one of the most popular methods for transporting EDI data securely and reliably used by millions of businesses, including most major retailers, such as Amazon and Walmart.